tectiv3/standardfile/README.md

 This allows you to have 100% control of your data.
 This server implementation is built with Go and can be deployed in seconds.

+##### You may require to add `/api` to the url of your server if you plan to use this server with https://standardnotes.org/

 #### Getting started

 **Requirements**